raspdevpy/ccdoc/guide/Member/userPerms_ai.md

 `$userPerms[userID;separator (optional)]`

 *   **`userID`**: The ID of the user whose permissions you want to retrieve.
 *   **`separator` (Optional)**:  The character or string used to separate the permissions in the returned list.
-If omitted, a default separator might be used (check your bot's documentation).
+If omitted, a default separator might be used.

 <br/>